AshleyHintz/using-outlook-calendar-tutorial/using-outlook-calendar.md

 ## Private Events

 There is an option to make an event private, to ensure that you are the only one who can see the information.
-Use the three dots icon at the top of the page and click Private (with the lock next to it). _*Note* Only those who you share your calendar with have access to the information on your calendar_
+Use the three dots icon at the top of the page and click Private (with the lock next to it).
+_*Note:* Only those who you share your calendar with have access to the information on your calendar_

 ## Saving Your Event